 Augusta Technical College’s Aviation Maintenance Technology Training Center is located on the Thomson/McDuffie Regional Airport in Thomson, Georgia.
 The facility has approximately 16,000 square feet of space that includes two general classrooms and six labs for powerplant specific courses.

-The facility will house all of the equipment and materials necessary to satisfy FAA requirements for certification of the program.
+The facility houses all of the equipment and materials necessary to satisfy FAA requirements for certification of the program including four complete aircraft.